hildasandberg/cygni-talent-tdd-in-practice/README.md

 2. 100% code coverage, reported from CodeCov

 # Assignment
-The goal with this assignment is to create PR from the `java-tdd` branch of a forked repository, to the `java-tdd-master` branch of the main repository where all the status checks are approved.
+The goal with this assignment is to create PR from the `java-tdd` branch of a forked repository, to the `java-tdd` branch of the main repository where all the status checks should get approved.

 In order to do that, the following tasks are required.